AkhileshNS/heroku-deploy/README.md

 ### Advanced Usage

-Additionally, if you are using a custom route for performing healthchecks, you can check for a specific value from this url using the **checkString** option of the action like so:
+Additionally, if you are using a custom route for performing healthchecks, you can check for a specific value from this url using the **checkstring** option of the action like so:

 _.github/workflows/main.yml_